borud/dbx/README.md

  )
 ```

-In the above example we use an embedded filesystem for migrations.
+In the above example we use an embedded filesystem `migrationsFS` for migrations.
 If you want to do migrations from the filesystem you can replace

 ```go
 dbx.WithMigrations(migrationsFS, "testmigrations"),